delahayd/bset/README.md

 to the tools that you want to run (by default, only Zipperposition, ArchSat, Zenon Modulo, and Alt-Ergo are run)
 3. Run *make* to start the tests
-4. Once finished, run *make summary* to display the results; a file is also created in directory *results* with the date and the configuration of the test
+4. Once finished, run *make summary* to display the results; a file is also created in directory *results* with the date and the configuration of the test (timeout and memory limit)

-(timeout and memory limit)
+Note: you must have the GNU *time* command available (and installed in the directory */usr/bin*).

 ## Running Another Tool